danepowell/serverless-version-tracker/README.md

 # Serverless Version Tracker
 A serverless plugin for tracking deployed versions of your code.

+This plugin has a super simple function: after you run `serverless deploy`, it will create a local git tag based on the version of the Lambda function that you just deployed.
+For instance, if your function is named `foo-production-index` and a deploy creates Lambda version 56, this plugin will automatically create a local git tag `foo-production-index-56`.

 ## Installation

 #### Install using Serverless plugin manager